wkhere/stackless/Doc/library/unittest.rst

                assert_(expr[, msg])
                failUnless(expr[, msg])

-      Signal a test failure if *expr* is false; the explanation for the error will be *msg* if given, otherwise it will be :const:`None`.
+      Signal a test failure if *expr* is false; the explanation for the failure will be *msg* if given, otherwise it will be :const:`None`.

-      .. deprecated:: 2.7
+      .. deprecated:: 3.1
          :meth:`failUnless`.